-An opening statement is vital for a successful trial and should include an introduction, the main body comprising all the relevant information and finally a conclusion.
-The relevant information should also take into consideration, possible disputes and also the weaknesses.
+An opening statement is essential for any successful trial.
+It should include an introductory statement, the main body comprising all the relevant information, and a conclusion.
+Usually, the relevant information must include possible disputes as well as weaknesses.

-First of all, start the opening statement with an introduction describing the intention and the overall purpose.
-It is important to grab the attention of the jury at this point as they have to be interested in listening to the facts in the form of a story.
-An introduction would also include what possibly the evidence can depict.
+The first step of writing an opening statement is to start with an introduction describing the intentions and overall purpose of the opening statement.
+This will allow you the chance to grab the attention of the jury as, at this point, they will be interested in listening to the facts in the form of a story.
+The introductory statement should also include what the evidence might depict.

 The conclusion would ask the jury for the verdict prior to which details like adverse examination, charges paid by the client have to be put forward as well.